-The Commonwealth Attorney-General's Department permission to import document must be presented to the Department of Immigration and Border Protection at the time of importation.
+The Commonwealth Attorney-General's Department permission to import document must be presented to the ABF at the time of importation.

 Restricted category C

-Certified sports shooters and international sports shooters are limited to importing restricted category C firearms only as listed above.
+Certified sports shooters and international sports shooters are limited to importing restricted category C firearms only.

 A certified sports shooter must be an Australian citizen or permanent resident and be registered shooter with the Australian Clay Target Association (ACTA).

-An international sports shooter must be travelling to Australia to compete in Olympic, Paralympic, or Commonwealth Games and associated events, or an event organised by the Australian Clay Target Association (ACTA).
+An international sports shooter must be travelling to Australia to compete in Olympic, Paralympic, or Commonwealth Games and associated events, or an event organised by the ACTA.
 These goods must be exported by the international sports shooter.

-- barrels for semi-automatic pistols must have a minimum barrel length of 120 millimetre
+- barrels for semi-automatic pistols must have a minimum barrel length of 120 millimetres

-- barrels for revolvers and single shot handguns must be a minimum of 100 millimetre in length
+- barrels for revolvers and single shot handguns must be a minimum of 100 millimetres in length

 - barrels for all handguns must be of .38” calibre or less however, where barrels are being imported for use in a specially accredited sporting event they may be up to .45" calibre.